reegis/deflex/docs/input_data.rst

 -----------------
 Chp - heat plants
 -----------------
 *Not mandatory*.
 This sheet requires CHP and heat plants (heat plant in the sense that they only produce heat) data divided by region and subdivided by fuel, which should be specified in the rows of the sheet.
-The first three columns refer to CHP data: capacity of heat and electrcitiy [MW] must be provided along with the maximal heat amount produced in the whole observation period [MWh], which is limit_heat_chp.
+The first three columns refer to CHP data: heat and electrcitiy capacities [MW] must be provided along with the maximal heat amount produced in the whole observation period [MWh], which is limit_heat_chp.
 This last parameter has the function of setting a maximum energy generation level for both the CHP and the heat plants (limit_hp) so that both types of plants work in parallel.
 Otherwise, it could be the case that during the entire period only one type of plant works, which in reality does not happen.
 The next three columns refer to heat plants (hp, do not confuse with heat pump) data: the already mentioned limit_hp, capacitiy and efficiency of them.
 Finally, heat and electricity efficiency of the CHP must be entered.

 -----------------
 Power plants